embedly/embedly-ios/README.rst

     This method receives either an NSDictionary or NSArray, depending on whether one or multiple URLs were passed to Embedly.
 You can use [result isKindOfClass:[NSArray class]] to determine what the object should be cast as.
-The NSDictionary allows you to access parameters by key, you can see what keys are returned in our `documentation <http://pro.embed.ly/docs>`_.
+The NSDictionary allows you to access parameters by key, you can see what keys are returned in our `documentation <http://embed.ly/docs>`_.

 embedlyDidFailWithError
     Method returns if there's a problem accessing the API.
 This is not what gets returned from the API if a given URL is invalid.
-That is handled in a JSON object defined `here <https://pro.embed.ly/docs/oembed#error-codes>`_.
+That is handled in a JSON object defined `here <https://embed.ly/docs/endpoints/1/oembed#error-codes>`_.

 embedlyDidReceiveResponse
     This method fires when the response returns but before all the data has been received.
 This  method maps directly to the NSURLConnection delegate method that Embedly receives.

-Pro
+Keys
 +++

-The Embedly iOS Library requires an Embedly Pro account.
-With your Pro Key you can initialize the Embedly class with the initWithKey method::
+The Embedly iOS Library requires an Embedly Key.
+With your Embedly Key you can initialize the Embedly class with the initWithKey method::

-    Embedly *embedly = [[Embedly alloc] initWithKey:@"yourProKeyHere"];
+    Embedly *embedly = [[Embedly alloc] initWithKey:@"yourKeyHere"];

-If you do not have a Pro account, you can sign up for one at `Embedly Pro <http://pro.embed.ly>`_.
+If you do not have a key, you can sign up for one at `Embedly <http://embed.ly/pricing>`_.

 Choose an Endpoint
 ++++++++++++++++++